evkx/evkx.github.io/content/models/bmw/i5/i5_M60_xDrive_Touring/_index.md

 ## Performance

-The BMW i5 M60 xDrive Touring packs an impressive punch with a maximum power of 442 kW (601 hp / 593 bhp) and a commanding total torque of 795 Nm (587 lb-ft).
-This high-performance machine can sprint from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds, and it reaches a top speed of 230 km/h (143 mph), making it a standout in its class.
+With overboost, the BMW i5 M60 xDrive Touring reaches a maximum power of 442 kW (601 hp / 593 bhp).
+Without overboost, it provides a strong 380 kW (517 hp / 510 bhp).
+The maxium torque is at 820 Nm (605 lb-ft).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.8 seconds and reaches a top speed of 230 km/h (143 mph), showcasing its impressive performance.

 ## Battery, range, and charging

 The high-capacity battery has a gross capacity of 84,4 kWh and a net usable capacity of 81,2 kWh, providing an 3,2 kWh buffer (3.8%) for battery protection.
 With a nominal voltage of 400 volts, the system is classified as a 400-volt battery system, aligning with industry standards.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology.](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc)

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 515 to 456 km (320-283 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 506 to 445 km (315-277 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels, for instance, can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 15.8 kWh/100 km for the base model and 17.8 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 16.0 kWh/100 km for the base model and 18.2 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listing on this model’s [range and consumption](rangeandconsumption/) page.

 The vehicle supports fast DC charging with a maximum power of 205 kW.
 Charging from 0% to 100% takes approximately 56 minutes, while a more typical charging scenario from 10% to 80% takes 32 minutes with an average charging speed at 106 kW.
 Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 46%.
 This results in an effective charging speed, including time lost, of 113 kW, with each charging session taking about 19 minutes and 20 seconds..